Anish9320/Basic-Atm/README.md

-#This Repo is just for the Basic 'Atm' program.
+$This Repo is just for the Basic 'Atm' program.